rystoli/PyMVPAw/README.md

-pymvpa_rs
+RyMVPA
 =========

-Edits &amp; additions to PyMVPA http://www.pymvpa.org/
+Wrappers &amp; additions to PyMVPA http://www.pymvpa.org/ (I swear we will pull request one day)

 ##Purpose
-These are personal edits and custom changes to PyMVPA as used by our lab.
-They include mostly (1) new functions / analyses, and (2) code that streamlines the process of using PyMVPA by packaging large amounts of code into easy functions.
+These are wrappers and additional methods for PyMVPA as used by our lab.
+Wrappers reduce various analyses and output to single functions, and provide an assortment of useful tools for managing pymvpa datasets.
+Additional methods at this point are primarily unique methods of representational similarity analysis.

+*We use this system by first initializing a python environment with this module imported, but importantly, data loaded as a dictionary where keys are subject IDs and values subject PyMVPA datasets.
+Many of these functions are made to operate on these dictionaries and analyze all subjects at once.
 ##Contents

 ###Files
-* dataload.py - Sets up initial environment in python, importing modules and readying data
+* importer.py - imports necessary modules for others to run
+* rsa_rymvpa - our additional RSA methods (eg, do individual differences predict similarity of patterns between two conditions? and more)
-* dset_manage.py - functions handling datasets (e.g., saving them to nifti)
+* datamanage.py - etc. functions for handling datasets (e.g., saving, masking, printing attributes to CSV, making ROI masks, and more)
-* wrapit_pymvpa.py - conglomeration of functions for various purposes in classification and RSA (see below)
+* searchlight_wraps.py - wrapper functions performing searchlights with various methods (classification, RSA, and our additional RSA methods)
-* plotter.py - functions for quick plotting results
-* rsa.py - copy of RSA measure from PyMVPA with additional functions being added, e.g., partial correlation RSA
-* pcorr.py - partial correlation code
+* roi_wraps.py - wrapper functions performing various methods on specified ROI via ROI mask (classificaiton, RSA, our additional RSA methods)

 ###Functions
-In progress
+See documentation nested in functions for now.

+Thanks Zach!